-There are three things you can’t recover in life: The word after it is said, the moment after it is missed, and the time after it is gone.
 Time waits for no-one.
-You are not getting your years back.
 Colin Wright adds, “You have exactly one life in which to do everything you’ll ever do.
 Act accordingly.”

-Are there things on my calendar that you need to change, delegate of delete?
+Are there things on your calendar that you need to change, delegate of delete?

 Do you struggle with a persistent feeling that you should be busy all the time?